odeum/odeum-code/docs/Guidelines.md

 * <a href="./AppComponents.md" target="_blank">ODEUM CodeJS App Components</a>

 ##PropTypes
-Is is critical that all component development is declared with PropTypes everywhere possible.
+It is critical that all component development is declared with PropTypes everywhere possible.
 PropTypes will work both as typechecking security and as an API overview for other developers on which props the component agregates.

 https://facebook.github.io/react/docs/typechecking-with-proptypes.html